better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

     ...
 ```

-Seed nodes have three primary components.
+Seed nodes have two primary components.

 - The **HTTP API** (`radicle-http-api`), which allows for browsing Radicle projects on the web.
-It's the foundation of
+It's the backend of the
-  the [Radicle web app](https://app.radicle.xyz/), but the API is entirely [open
+  [Radicle web app](https://app.radicle.xyz/), but the API is entirely [open
   source](https://github.com/radicle-dev/radicle-interface) for anyone else to develop additional clients.
 - The **Git server** (`radicle-git-server`), which acts as a bridge between the seed node's Git server and those who use
   it, replicating Git data and Radicle identities.